Super Mario Bros. 3: Legacy

 Super Mario Bros.
 3 is credited for introducing the use of overworld maps in the Mario series.

 Super Mario Bros.
 3 introduced several elements carried over to subsequent Mario games.
 A similar overworld map is used in Super Mario World, Super Mario Bros.
 Deluxe and New Super Mario Bros., and Mario's ability to fly has been a feature in games such as Super Mario World, Super Mario 64 and Super Mario Galaxy.
-The game's "Super Leaf" item has returned in more recent Mario games for the Nintendo 3DS, like Super Mario 3D Land, Mario Kart 7 and New Super Mario Bros.
+The "Super Leaf" item has returned in more recent Mario games for the Nintendo 3DS, like Super Mario 3D Land, Mario Kart 7 and New Super Mario Bros.
 2. Bowser's red hair was introduced in Super Mario Bros.
 3 and has since become a part of his standard appearance.

 Through a collaboration between NBC and Nintendo of America, an animated television series, The Adventures of Super Mario Bros.
 3, was created from September to December 1990 by DIC Entertainment.
 The show aired weekly on Saturday mornings on NBC alongside the second season of Captain N: The Game Master as part of the hour-long Captain N & The Adventures of Super Mario Bros.
 3 programming block with 26 episodes and featured numerous characters, enemies, and settings from the video game; the original seven Koopalings are given different names based on their given personalities and are also given a new age order.
-Other Nintendo products have included various elements of the game as well.

 Music from Super Mario Bros.
 3 appears as a track on Nintendo Sound Selection Koopa, a collection of songs from Nintendo games.
-The game's stages and graphics comprise a background theme in the 2006 Nintendo DS game Tetris DS.
+The stages and graphics comprise a background theme in the 2006 Nintendo DS game Tetris DS.
 The Koopalings are also world bosses in Super Mario World, Mario Is Missing!, Yoshi's Safari, Hotel Mario and all New Super Mario Bros. games except New Super Mario Bros.
 Boom Boom, another boss from this game, additionally reappears in Super Mario 3D Land and Super Mario 3D World, alongside a boomerang-wielding female counterpart named Pom Pom.
 Super Mario Bros.
-3 is one of the games represented as themes in both Super Mario Maker and Super Mario Maker 2.
+3 is one of the game themes represented as themes in both Super Mario Maker and Super Mario Maker 2.